Hospice Care Service

 Step-Down Care provides an opportunity for families to adjust to the transfer of their child from the children’s/maternity hospital to home.
 We work with families to ensure that supports are in place and that they are empowered to care for their child at home.
 If appropriate, Planned and Unplanned Short Break Stays are available following discharge from Step-Down Care.

-Residential Care Service
+Disability Care Service

 You can find more information on our Family Care Provision here.